siltium-labs/flutter-payments/flutter-payments/example/README.md

-# mercado_pago_example
+# flutter_payments_example

-Demonstrates how to use the mercado_pago plugin.
+Demonstrates how to use the flutter_payments plugin.

 ## Getting Started